Aarleks/tilde/README.md

 * make a shell script to add, edit, and delete pages.
 * DONE add an rss capability
 * set up a cronjob on the site to look for git commits and git pull when there is a new one
+* make a makefile to make the site

 ---